tayyab3245/game-stash/src/assets/screenshots/my-progress/progress-log.md

 </div>

-**🎯 Achievement:** The Final Achievement - Complete Architecture Refactoring
+**Achievement:** The Final Achievement - Complete Architecture Refactoring

 This was the culmination of my entire journey!
 I executed comprehensive codebase refactoring with complete modularization of component architecture and implementation of centralized theme management system.
 I reorganized the entire file structure with clear separation of concerns, implemented unified design tokens across light and dark variants, and achieved consistent visual polish throughout the entire application.